A new ripplon branch in He II: Equation for the ripplons' dispersion and its analytic solution

-where $\beta\!=\frac{1}{2i}\!\sum_{i=2}^{S}k_{i\,z}^{-1}(0,0)\left. \frac{dk_{i}^{2}(\omega)}{d\omega^{2}}\right|_{\omega=0}$.
+where $\beta\!=\!\sum_{i=2}^{S}\beta_{i}k_{i\,z}^{-1}(0,0)/2$.

-In the limit of small $k_{\tau}$ and $\omega$, we replace the braces in Eq. (\ref{SmallOmega}) by unity, and so obtain the well-known dispersion of capillary waves.
-The second and third terms in the braces, take into account compressibility.
-The fourth term, proportional to $\beta$, expresses the influence of the ($S-1$) roots $k_{i}$ with $i\!>\!1$, which include the rotons.
-The latter give only small correction at small $\omega$, but with increasing frequency they become of the order of the phonon terms and, as it will be shown below, they determine the asymptotic behavior of the curve $\omega(k_{\tau})$ in the proximity of $\omega\!=\!\Delta_{rot}$.
+The first two summands in the braces after unity are the first summands of the expansion of (\ref{compressibility}) and take into account compressibility.
+The next summands in (\ref{SmallOmega}), proportional to $\beta$, express the influence of roots $k_{i}$ with $i\!>\!1$, in particular of the roton ones.
+The latter give only small correction at small $\omega$, but with the increase of frequency they become of the order of the phonon summands and, as it will be shown below, they determine the asymptotic behavior of the curve $\omega(k_{\tau})$ in the proximity of $\omega\!=\!\Delta_{rot}$.
+The nonlinearity of dependence $k_{1}(\omega)$ itself, which determines whether the dispersion relation $\Omega(k)$ is normal or anomalous at small $k_{\tau}$, gives to (\ref{RipplonDispersion}) the correction of the order $O(k_{\tau}^4)$.